By Eric Vandenbroeck and

 distinguished soldier Marshal Soltykoff had

-been appointed Lieutenant by Paul on the dismissal of Litta,
+been appointed Lieutenant by Paul on the dismissal of Litta, and he was

-Malta to the Order of St. John.
+the Order of St. John.
 So as to avoid control by either of the main

 belligerents, the treaty stipulated that French and British subjects should be